 Here’s what I wore and read this week.
 I teach at 8 on Monday and Wednesday so forgive my look of exhaustion, k?Continue reading “The week in tired mirror selfies”

-I found this pair of pants at Buffalo Exchange several weeks ago and I instantly LOVED them–after some googling I found out that they are the Everlane Straight Leg Crop and sell for $72.
-Here’s why I’ve found them to be delightful for work outfits, plus how the straight leg crop pant and straight leg pant (Everlane’s new, longer version) and the newly released Utility Barrel Pant compare!Continue reading “Everlane Straight Leg Crop Pant, Straight Leg Pant & Utility Barrel Pant Review: How they compare”
+I found this pair of pants at Buffalo Exchange several weeks ago and I instantly LOVED them–after some googling I found out that they are the Everlane Straight Leg Crop.
+Here’s why I’ve found them to be delightful for work outfits, plus how the straight leg crop pant and straight leg pant (Everlane’s new, longer version) and the new Utility Barrel Pant compare!Continue reading “Everlane Straight Leg Crop Pant, Straight Leg Pant & Utility Barrel Pant Review: How they compare”

 Day 4: it’s super warm today and I have 6 student meetings.
 I guess they finally started checking their grades…